stephenajulu/ajulusthoughts.com/content/post/how-to-level-up-self-improvement-for-men.md

 Women, no offense but all that is written here is scientifically proven.
 Still, feel free to write your thoughts down below.

-Next time I'll list some of the YouTube channels, Twitter, and Instagram accounts all men should follow/subscribe to.
+Next time I'll list some of the RedPill and Masculinity YouTube channels, Twitter, and Instagram accounts all men should follow/subscribe to.

 And that's it, bros.
 See you next time.
 Got plenty of articles you can read.
 Go check them out.